3v401/HackTheBox/Builder/README.md

 ![Alt text](pics/pic22.png)

 As expected, we found the same file in the same location.
 The developer didn' t change the path.
-Everything remained as efault.
+Everything remained as default.

 1. email address: `jennifer@builder.htb`
 2. seed: `6841d11dc1de101d`